allenai/ccget/README.md

 }
 ```

 Above, you can see the storage class is still `DEEP_ARCHIVE`, however, the presence of the expiry date indicates the object is available for download.
+Objects that are archived and NOT restored will not have the `Restore` key at all on the response.

 ## Illustration of archive process